 Canadian cell phones tend to be expensive so it is not ideal to have one and not entirely necessary.
 Some international plans from the U.S. are reasonable – check with your provider for Canadian coverage and plans.

-Our campus has Wi-Fi so Facetime and Skype are great (free!) ways to stay connected with family and friends.
+Our campus has free Wi-Fi capable of supporting online software/apps to stay connected with family and friends.

 What about Canadian bank accounts?